ShahriarSaleque/Node_Weather_App/README.md

 # Node_Weather_App

-Takes city location as input and provides weather details such as temperature, humidity and atmospheric pressure in real time
+Takes city location as input and provides weather details such as temperature, humidity and atmospheric pressure in real time.
+The app is built using Node.js, Express Web framework, OpenWeather API and EJS

-Makes use of the openweather api
 Link to the API documentation is =
 LINK = 'https://openweathermap.org/current'